Are you looking for tips because your cat stopped using the litter box?

 Cats are clean animals, so they quickly learn how to use the litter box and avoid making a mess all over the house.

 Still, inappropriate elimination is more common than you think.
-According to ASPCA, “At least 10% of all cats develop elimination problems.”
-(1)
+According to the ASPCA, at least 10% of all cats develop elimination problems.

 But why do cats stop using the litter box?
-Usually, cats refuse to use their toilet box because of behavior issues or underlying medical conditions.
+Usually, cats refuse to use their litter box because of behavioral issues or underlying medical conditions.

 Since it’s crucial to resolve this issue as soon as possible, let’s discuss the most common reasons.